joouha/euporie/docs/apps/console.rst

 |

-Euporie console will make use of terminal graphics capabilities to display images, and will render markdown, LaTeX, and :py:mod:`ipywidgets`.
+Euporie console makes use of terminal graphics capabilities to display images, and will render markdown, LaTeX, and :py:mod:`ipywidgets`.

 The command palette can be summoned with :kbd:`Ctrl+Space`, which provides access to settings and various operations from within the console.